dchollar/lake-data/README.md

   - Enable https on the server - NO not going to do it. requires domain registration  https://www.digitalocean.com/community/tutorials/how-to-secure-apache-with-let-s-encrypt-on-ubuntu-20-04
   - Create a mapping between characteristic and location and event.
 Want to enforce for data entry the valid locations or events for a characteristic. maybe?
   - Change the document page to have collapsible sections.
 All leaf nodes should collapse.
+  - load other document types besides PDFs.
+  - Bulk upload and download of documents.
+Not sure I want to do this

 # Technologies Used: